 MU, "nothingness," lies at the heart of Buddhism.
 As a deeply universal existential concept, however, MU is also familiar to Western philosophers.

 The character for MU 無 is a favorite of calligraphers.
-It can be written in any number of styles and is often seen on scrolls hanging in homes and temples.
+It can be written in any number of styles, ranging from straight and clear to cursive to abstract.
 MU is represented in this collection by other languages of the Buddhasphere besides Chinese/Japanese.
 There are versions of MU in Thai, Mongolian, Tibetan, Korean, and Tangut scripts as well as the Persian heech.

 The dog here has been repurposed to stand for the seeking self.
 The full moon is the Buddhist symbol of enlightenment.